radzserg/php-box-view/README.md

 Our API is based on REST principles and generally returns JSON encoded responses, and in PHP are converted to associative arrays unless otherwise noted.

-For more information about the Box View API, see the [API docs](https://developers.box.com/view/)
+For more information about the Box View API, see the [API docs at developers.box.com](https://developers.box.com/view/).

 ## Installation